azutoolkit/schema/README.md

 # Contracts

-Contracts comes to solve a simple problem.
-Sometimes we would like to have type safe guarantee params when parsing HTTP parameters or Hash(String, String) for a request and Contracts are to resolve exactly this problem with the added benefit of performing business rules validation having the params to adhere to a contract.
+Contracts come to solve a simple problem.
+Sometimes we would like to have type-safe guarantee params when parsing HTTP parameters or Hash(String, String) for a request moreover; Contracts are to resolve precisely this problem with the added benefit of performing business rules validation to have the params adhere to a `"business contract"`.

-Contracts are very useful, in my opinion ideal, for when defining web services APIs.
+Contracts are beneficial, in my opinion, ideal, for when defining web services APIs

 ## Installation